tarantool/doc/sphinx/tutorials/lua_tutorials.rst

-Now that it's a bit clearer how to make a variable, we can change ``string_function()`` so that, instead of returning a fixed literal 'Hello world", it returns a random letter between 'A' and 'Z'.
+Now that it's a bit clearer how to make a variable, we can change ``string_function()`` so that, instead of returning a fixed literal "Hello world", it returns a random letter between 'A' and 'Z'.

 .. code-block:: lua